FFAR Awards Emergency Funds to Kansas Wheat Commission Research Foundation and Kansas State University Researchers to Protect Wheat Yields in Kansas

 Research and Extension Efforts Aim to Combat Wheat Streak Mosaic

-The Foundation for Food and Agriculture Research, a nonprofit organization established through bipartisan congressional support in the 2014 Farm Bill, awarded $50,000 to the Kansas Wheat Commission Research Foundation for research and outreach to mitigate damage from wheat streak mosaic, a viral disease threatening wheat yields across Kansas and the High Plains.
+The Foundation for Food & Agriculture Research, a nonprofit organization established through bipartisan congressional support in the 2014 Farm Bill, awarded $50,000 to the Kansas Wheat Commission Research Foundation for research and outreach to mitigate damage from wheat streak mosaic, a viral disease threatening wheat yields across Kansas and the High Plains.
 The grant is being matched by the Kansas Wheat Commission for a total of $120,000 invested in research and extension to combat the virus.

 Although management methods for wheat streak mosaic are known, wheat farmers continue to see an annual five percent yield loss caused by viruses including wheat streak mosaic virus.
 Some producers have documented hundreds of thousands of dollars’ in losses to wheat streak mosaic, according to the Kansas Wheat Commission.

 This grant is supporting updated best management practices for wheat farmers threatened by wheat streak mosaic and identification of the best available disease resistant wheat varieties.
 Researchers will work closely with farmers through focus groups and surveys to better understand factors that elevate disease risk and how to overcome obstacles to implementing known mitigation strategies.

 Research will be conducted by Kansas State University research and extension specialists.

 The Foundation for Food & Agriculture Research is pleased to be able to provide rapid funding to support this multi-partner effort focused on direct outreach to Kansas wheat farmers.
 The work being led by the Kansas Wheat Commission Research Foundation is an example of the critical relationship between U.S. farmers and the research and extension enterprise.Sally Rockey, Ph.D.